 Maryland law is clear that when a victim of negligence is in business for herself, loss of profits is the same thing as loss of earnings from personal services.
 So lost profit is the key to and calculating damages for an injury claim.

 If you are a small business owner, documenting self-employment income to compute lost earnings can be complicated.
 Your business probably does not receive the income that gets reported in 1099 forms at the end of each year.

 This can make the income and expenses on Schedule D of your tax returns less informative for purposes of lost earnings.
 Detailed, accurate receipts and ongoing accounting records for your business will be much more helpful.
 Monthly profit-and-loss statements, expense receipts, payroll and account records may be necessary to support your lost earnings calculation.

 Diminished Earning Capacity

 This article focuses on past lost wages.
 Maryland also provides compensation for diminished future earning capacity.
 Loss of earning capacity has to do with what the individual is capable of earning, and impairment of that ability as the result of negligence is compensable.
 This is true, in the case of a child, for example, even if the plaintiff had never exercised that earning capacity.

 Lost Opportunities & Goodwill

 If you are self-employed, being sidelined with an injury can result in more than just lost earnings from not working.
 Being out for a long period can cause you to lose clients or miss out on opportunities to pick up additional clients.
 Or maybe you were planning to engage in some marketing activities to promote your business and the accident forced you to miss out on that opportunity.
-You may be able to recover additional damages for these sort of loses, but this is much more complicated than simply lost earnings.
+You may recover additional damages for these sorts of losses, but this is much more complicated than simply lost earnings.
 Again, this is not something an insurance adjuster is likely to seriously consider without a lawsuit.